 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 33.
 The City shall develop Capital Improvement Plan (CIP) programs to coordinate infrastructure financing with the General Plan and focus funding in key infill areas.
 Ensure adequate infrastructure to support infill development.
-Responsible Department: Planning Ongoing Planning staff continues to work with other City departments to coordinate CIP funding in priority infill areas.
+Responsible Department: Community Development Ongoing Community Development staff continues to work with other City departments to coordinate CIP funding in priority infill areas.
 Additionally, an effort is underway to change criteria in departmental programming guides (funding guidelines) to prioritize projects that are consistent with the 2030 General Plan.
 Lastly, the City Planning Commission conducts an annual review of CIP projects to determine consistency with the 2030 General Plan.
 34. The City shall review and update the City's Emergency Shelter Site inventory to determine if the sites are adequate, accessible, appropriate, and developable.
 Ensure the availability of accessible, appropriate, and developable sites for emergency shelters.
-Responsible Department: Planning Ongoing As part of the 2008-2013 Housing Element update the emergency shelter site inventory was updated.
+Responsible Department: Community Development Ongoing As part of the 2008-2013 Housing Element update the emergency shelter site inventory was updated.
 The inventory will be updated when a new emergency shelter is constructed.
 35. The City shall prepare an annual report to the City Council on implementation of City housing programs and recommend revisions to the implementation strategies as appropriate.
 To increase the effectiveness of the City's housing programs through an annual evaluation of program achievements and appropriate revisions to those programs.
-Responsible Department: Planning Ongoing A report will be going to Council summarizing the 2009 Housing Element Progress Report in the Summer of 2010.
+Responsible Department: Community Development Ongoing A report will be going to Council summarizing the 2010 Housing Element Progress Report in the Summer of 2011.

 Name of Program Objective Timeframe in H.E.
 Status of Program Implementation 36.
 The City shall assist non-profit organizations with predevelopment loans in conjunction with applications for permanent supportive housing.
 At least one loan annually for permanent supportive housing projects.
 Responsible Department: SHRA Ongoing SHRA continues to offer, in limited circumstances, predevelopment loans to non-profit organizations.
-In 2008, SHRA approved three predevelopment loans totaling to \$530,000 to the non-profit developers of the YWCA and Budget Inn.
-These projects will provide 105 permanent supportive housing projects units.
+In 2009 and 2010 the Agency approved predevelopment loans for the 7th and H project totaling \$1,985,000.
+This project will provide 150 permanent supportive housing projects units.
 In the revised Multifamily Lending and Mortgage Revenue Bond Policies, adopted March 17, 2009, details and parameters for these loans are described.
 37. The City shall amend the City Zoning Code (Sacramento City Code Title 17) as needed to ensure that "transitional housing" and "supportive housing," as those terms are defined in California Government Code section 65582, are treated as residential uses subject only to those restrictions that apply to other residential uses of the same type in the same zone, in conformance with section 65583 of the California Government Code.
 Amend the City Zoning Code to be consistent with 65583.a.5 of the State Government Code.
-Responsible Department: Planning 2009 Due to the lack of staff resources this program is on hold for the near future.
+Responsible Department: Community Development 2009 Due to the lack of staff resources this program is on hold for the near future.